2lian/dynamixel_hotplug_ros2_python/README.md

-# Dynamixel Motor Ros2 package using Pyhton, Hotplug capable
+# Simple Dynamixel Motor Ros2 package using Pyhton, Hotplug capable
+## Send an angle target and a deltatime to your Dynamixel!

 This repo provides python libraries and ros2 nodes to control several dynamixels on several u2d2 interfaces with hotplug capabilities (motor can be (dis)connected at runtime).
+Commands supported are anglular commands with a deltatime specifying the time the motor will take to reach the targeted angle.

 - `multi_controller.py`: Custom python library to control multiple dynamixels connected to the same serial port using velocity profile and bulk read/write serial commands.
 Provides new motor detection functions,